jose-techcode/SysAdmin-Tool/README.md

 Luasys tool .deb package.

-- To install, download the .deb file, set the directory where the .deb package is and run:
+- To install, download the .deb file, navigate to the directory where the .deb file is located and run:

 sudo dpkg -i luasys_1.0.6.deb